tcamio/MSP-EX430E2GT-examples/README.md

 # MSP-EX430E2GT-examples
-Many examples codes are provided when you got MSP430 by Texas Instruments.
+Many examples codes are provided when you get MSP430 by Texas Instruments.
-However, most of them didn't work when I bought a new MSP430.
+However, most of them doesn't work for current model.

-The purpose of this repository is to offer updated example codes for MSP-EX430E2GT.
+The purpose of this repository is to offer updated example codes for MSP430.
-The codes are tested by Energia ver 1.8.7E21 under Windows 10.
+Specifically, the codes are tested by MSP-EX430E2GT using Energia ver 1.8.7E21 under Windows 10.